julian-klode/lingolang/docs/basics.md

 \vskip-2cm \hfill\includegraphics[height=1.5cm]{gopherbw}

 Go[^Go] is an imperative programming language for concurrent programming created and mainly developed by Google, initially mostly by Robert Griesemer, Rob Pike, and Ken Thompson.
-Design of the language started in 2007, and an initial version was released in 2009; with the first stable version, 1.0 released in 2012[@gofaq].
+Design of the language started in 2007, and an initial version was released in 2009; with the first stable version, 1.0 released in 2012 [@gofaq].

 [^Go]: <https://golang.org> -	The Go gopher was designed by Renee French. (http://reneefrench.blogspot.com/)
      The design is licensed under the Creative Commons 3.0 Attributions license.
       Read this article for more details: https://blog.golang.org/gopher

-Go has a C-like syntax (without a preprocessor), garbage collection, and, like it's predecessors devloped at Bell Labs -- Newsqueak (Rob Pike), Alef (Phil Winterbottom), and Inferno (Pike, Ritchie, et al) -- provides built-in support for concurrency using so-called goroutines and channels, a form of co-routines, based on the idea of Hoare's 'Communicating Sequential Processes'[@hoare1978communicating].
+Go has a C-like syntax (without a preprocessor), garbage collection, and, like its predecessors devloped at Bell Labs -- Newsqueak (Rob Pike), Alef (Phil Winterbottom), and Inferno (Pike, Ritchie, et al.) -- provides built-in support for concurrency using so-called goroutines and channels, a form of co-routines, based on the idea of Hoare's 'Communicating Sequential Processes' [@hoare1978communicating].

 Go programs are organized in packages.
 A package is essentially a directory containing Go files.
 All files in a package share the same namespace, and there are two visibilities for symbols in a package: Symbols starting with an upper case character are visible to other packages, others are private to the package.

 #### Types
 Go has a fairly simple type system: There is no subtyping (but there are conversions), no generics, no polymorphic functions, and there are only a few basic categories of types:

-1. base types: `int`, `int64`, `int8`, `uint`, `float`, etc.
+1. base types: `int`, `int64`, `int8`, `uint`, `float32`, `float64`, etc.
 1. `struct`
 1. `interface` - a set of methods
 1. `map[K, V]` - a map from a key type to a value type